hiregenaiteam-hq/umukozihr-recruit-client/docs/HireGen Combined PRD.md

-# HireGen PRD - AI-First Hiring Platform
+# UmukoziHR PRD - AI-First Hiring Platform
 ## "Hiring shouldn't feel like guesswork"

 ### Core Product Vision

 **The Problem**: Traditional hiring is broken.
 Companies spend weeks/months sourcing candidates, dealing with agencies that cost tens of thousands, referrals that miss, and candidates that oversell.
 It's gambling with your most critical business decisions.

-**The Solution**: HireGen uses a swarm of AI agents to eliminate the guesswork.
+**The Solution**: UmukoziHR uses a swarm of AI agents to eliminate the guesswork.
 Describe what you need in plain English, and our AI finds, scores, and presents the top 1% of talent in minutes, not weeks.

 **Key Differentiator**: No forms, no job description templates, no ATS complexity.
 Just natural language input and AI-powered results.